 High-quality versions of the positive displacement flowmeter can be used as a reference standard in flowmeter calibration.
 The general principles of these were explained in Section 16.3.3.
-Such devices can give measurement inaccuracy levels down to $\pm 0.2\%$.
+Such special calibration versions give measurement inaccuracy levels down to $\pm 0.2\%$.